qwc-services/qwc-map-viewer/README.md

 `qwc2_themes` contains the full themes configuration, mostly corresponding to the `themes.json` collected from `themesConfig.json`.

 Add new themes to your `themesConfig.json` (see [Documentation](https://github.com/qgis/qwc2-demo-app/blob/master/doc/QWC2_Documentation.md#theme-configuration-qgis-projects-and-the-themesconfigjson-file)) and put any theme thumbnails into `$QWC2_PATH/assets/img/mapthumbs/`.
-The `themesConfig.json` file is used by the Config service to collect the full themes configuration using GetProjectSettings.
+The `themesConfig.json` file is used to collect the full themes configuration using GetProjectSettings.

 ### Sign in based on request origin